haimkastner/kastnets-blog/contents/en/blog/flashing-tasmota-on-tuya-ir-bridge.md

 Let assume the folder is `C:\flasing`

-Connect the USB to Serial converter to the PC. wait until drivers autometly installed by Windows.
+Connect the `USB to Serial` converter to the PC. wait until drivers automatically installed by Windows.
 (if its not work automatic go [here](http://www.prolific.com.tw/US/ShowProduct.aspx?p_id=225&pcid=41) or [here](https://answers.microsoft.com/en-us/windows/forum/windows_10-hardware/prolific-usb-to-serial-comm-port-windows-10/0a4f8e48-7135-4434-9d10-349c9ce87fcf?auth=1))

-In Windows search look for `device manager` and select the first results.

-Or press Windows Key + R and in the input insert `devmgmt.msc`.
+In Windows search look for `device manager` and select the first results, or press `Windows Key` + `R` and in the input insert `devmgmt.msc`.

 In the device manager look for the device serial port `COMX`.